Vermont Retirement Planners, LLC

 It doesn’t take a degree in finance to see that the cost of college continues to rise.

-For many families, the lion’s share of education costs falls on the parents, and in some cases, the grandparents.
+For many families, the lion’s share of education costs falls on the parents and, in some cases, the grandparents.
 Families rely on a combination of scholarships, grants, financial aid, part-time jobs, and parental contributions to help cover the cost.
 There are also a number of resources that can help individuals prepare for college, such as the College Board website and the government student aid website.

 If your child is approaching college age, a good first step is estimating the potential costs.
 The accompanying chart can help you get a better idea about the cost of college.

-1. CollegeBoard.org, 2022
+1. CollegeBoard.org, October 2025

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.